-Through the first quarter of FY 2022, overall costs are down for all classes except for dump trucks.
-However, there has been an increase in fuel costs from last year for all classes.
+Through the second quarter of FY 2022, overall costs are up apart from stripers, as inflation costs are increasing.
+There has been an increase in fuel costs from last year for all classes.
 From FY 2017 to FY 2021, operational costs, not factoring fuel cost, have increased except for stripers.
 Dump trucks increased 14%, light duty increased 36% and other equipment increased 9%.
-During this period, the consumer price index inflation factor increased by 8% according to the Bureau of Labor Statistics.
+During this period, the consumer price index inflation factor increased by 12% according to the Bureau of Labor Statistics.